LivePersonInc/node-agent-sdk/examples/README.md

        set LP_PASS=b0tpa55word
        node examples/agent-bot/main.js
        ```

+## Agent Survey Bot
+ The agent survey bot is an example SDK implementation in which the bot accept conversation.
+After the conversation was accepted
+ the bot sends get agent survey request.
+During the conversation the bot builds a submit body and store it in the file.
+If during
+ the conversation the bot receives dismiss trigger (in the current example: 'dismiss') the bot gets current agent survey state and if it wasn't
+ submitted the bot sends dismiss request.
+In case of submit trigger (in the current example: 'submit') the bot sends submit request.
+ On close the conversation the bot send request to get a current agent survey state and if it wasn't submitted yet it sends submit request.

+Pre-requisites:
+- A LivePerson Account with Messaging
+- A user with Agent or Agent Manager permissions
+- Configured Agent Survey for messaging

+To run the [agent survey bot example][2]

+- Provide the following `env` variables:
+   - `LP_ACCOUNT` - Your LivePerson account ID
+   - `LP_USER` - Your LivePerson agent username
+   - `LP_PASS` - Your LivePerson agent password
+   - `LP_CSDS` - csds domain

+- Run:
+    - Unix Shell
+        ```sh
+       LP_ACCOUNT=1234567 LP_USER=BotUserName LP_PASS=b0tpa55word node examples/agent-survey-bot/main.js
+        ```
+    - Windows Shell
+       ```sh
+       set LP_ACCOUNT=1234567
+       set LP_USER=BotUserName
+       set LP_PASS=b0tpa55word
+       set LP_CSDS=b0tpa55word
+       node examples/agent-bot/survey/main.js
+       ```

 ## Survey Bot
 The survey bot is an example SDK implementation in which the bot waits on a survey dialog, validates the application id with its own and joins the dialog.